LargestBoi/largestLogger/README.md

 reliable and managed logging system to your application/script!

 # Installing via pip/PyPi
-Just run ``python pip install LargestLogger`` and you have the logging library installed!
+Just run ``pip install LargestLogger`` and you have the logging library installed!
 [Here](https://pypi.org/project/LargestLogger/1.0.0/) is the link to the PyPi page of the library!

 # Installing from source